- Live Rates

 If you are in need of the assistance of a seasoned mortgage broker, Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
-We have been offering a wide variety of mortgage programs and products with flexible qualification criteria, and we’d love to help.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992, and we’d love to help.
 Please contact us if you have mortgage-related questions.

 Analysts discuss the current housing market, builder confidence, home sales, and other pertinent economic news.
 The latest mortgage rates and jobless claims were also highlighted.